The Argument for God from Experience: What is Tacit Knowing?

 The Importance of Tacit Knowing

 For Polanyi, much of human knowledge is implicit.
-To him, is it vital to realize that "we can know more than we can tell."
+To him, in the words of his famous refrain: "we can know more than we can tell."

 Polanyi uses several examples to make his point.
 He looks at facial recognition in a police line-up, observing that a witness may be able to identify a suspect, while never being able to give details as to the features which lead to the positive association.